rranelli/rranelli.github.io/_drafts/building-a-repository-cloner-with-bash.md

 git clone "git@github.com:rranelli/elixir.git"
 ```

-Which is exactly what `parallel` expects.
+That is exactly what `parallel` expects.
 We only need to pipe to it:

-(FIXME: run this code!)

 ```sh
 mkdir -p $CODE_DIR; cd $CODE_DIR